getnacelle/nacelle-js/.changeset/early-pigs-move.md

 '@nacelle/storefront-sdk': patch
 ---

-Remove the storefront method as the default export for the SDK, a new instance of the `StorefrontClient` can be used instead.
+Removed the `Storefront` function that initialized the Storefront SDK.
+Instead, the SDK is initialized by creating a new instance of the `StorefrontClient` class.